 The estimation results in Table 8 (in Appendix B) indicate that the impact of observed characteristics on the reemployment rate differs substantially among the ethnic groups.
+Again, the relative labor market experience is the most important variable, especially for Turks and Moroccans.
+A disabled person who worked more than 75% of his/her potential productive years, returns to work much faster.
+The education level does not play an important role in explaining departure from disability.
 Gender is important for Turks and Moroccans.
 For both groups a disabled woman returns to work faster than a disabled man.
-Married Surinamese have a higher reemployment rate.
-Due to limited observations we could not include marital status in the model for Antilleans and the low education categories in the model for natives.
-The education level of the individuals has a large impact on the chance to leave disability.
+Married Turks and Surinamese have a higher reemployment rate.
+Due to limited observations we could not include marital status in the model for Antilleans.